DUI with Property Damage

 - Intervening Cause Defense - If the defendant's conduct did not cause or contribute to the property damage, or if another unexpected cause contributed to the damage then an intervening cause defense may exist in the case.

-If you have been arrested in Tampa or Hillsborough County, FL, for DUI, contact an experienced attorney to discuss ways to fight this serious charge.
+If you have been arrested in Tampa or Hillsborough County, FL, for DUI, contact an experienced attorney to discuss ways to fight this serious charge for driving under the influence of alcohol causing a crash with property damage.

 Call 813-250-0500 to discuss the circumstances of your DUI case in Tampa today.